mapping-elections/site/_essays/06-swain-geography-of-politics.md

     preserve_yaml: True
     variant: markdown
   pdf_document: default
+summary: |
+    Maryland's geography created a unique political culture informed by an extreme aura of localism.
-title: "Maryland's Geography of Politics in the Early Republic"
+title: 'Maryland''s Political Geography in the Early Republic'
 year: 2019
 ---

-The Mapping Early American Elections (MEAE) project presents visualizations of the election returns contained in the New Nation Votes (NNV) database.
+The *Mapping Early American Elections* (MEAE) project presents visualizations of the election returns contained in the *New Nation Votes* (NNV) collection of election returns.
 These visualizations, presented in the form of maps, afford researchers an ideal opportunity to examine the role of geography in shaping the outcome of the state's early political contests.
 Unlike many other states, whose election returns are scattered or incomplete, Maryland has an almost complete set of election data for the period from 1789 to 1824.
 At the same time, Maryland's topography and physical features---especially its two major waterways---created a situation in which geography played a determinative role in shaping the state's political development.
 While the political history of the early American republic has traditionally been told as a contest between two emerging parties---first, between the Federalist and Anti-Federalists, and later, between the Federalists and Democratic-Republicans---Maryland offers a bracing counter-example which complicates this conventional narrative.

-At the time of the ratification of the US Constitution, state-level politics in Maryland had already split into two distinct voting blocs.
+At the time of the ratification of the U.S. Constitution, state-level politics in Maryland had already split into two distinct voting blocs.
 There was a creditor bloc that primarily represented wealthy landowners and planters, who favored higher taxes.
 These taxes, collected in hard